WarisWeb

 Global Expansion & Localization Are Becoming Strategic Imperatives

-India’s SaaS sector is growing 30–35% annually and is on track to reach $50B ARR by 2030 111 Unmissable SaaS Statistics for 2025 – Zylo, which tells you that the future of SaaS isn’t just American companies selling globally—it’s truly global companies serving local markets.
+India's SaaS sector is growing 30–35% annually and is on track to reach $50B ARR by 2030 (111 Unmissable SaaS Statistics for 2025 – Zylo).
+Localization goes way beyond translating your interface—it means understanding regional compliance requirements, payment preferences, cultural expectations, business practices.

 Challenges SaaS Providers Will Face